MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 ![File parameter](images/me-custom-function-file-parameter.png)

 >[!NOTE]
->It is highly recommended that you read the article on [Parameters](Connectors/Folder.md) to better understand how to create and manage parameters in Power Query.
+>It is highly recommended that you read the article on [Parameters](parameters.md) to better understand how to create and manage parameters in Power Query.
+>Custom functions can be created using any parameters type.
+There's no requirement for any custom function to have a binary as a parameter.
 >It is possible to create a custom function without a parameter.
 This is commonly seen in scenarios where an input can be inferred from the environment where the function is being invoked.
 For example, a function that takes the environment's current date and time and creates a specific text string from those values.

 Right-click the **File Parameter** from the Queries pane and select the option that reads **Reference**.